ahed666/survey-building-kiosk-system/README.md

 - ⚡ Reduced data processing time by **-40%** with query optimization
 - 🔐 Secured device access and response integrity in kiosk mode

+### Note
+> 🚫 The source code is not public due to client privacy.
+> I’m happy to demonstrate the project via a live session or explain the architecture in detail during an interview.

 ## Screenshots